Toucaan/toucaan.docs/docs/configuration.md

 ```

 :::info CSS @imports
-Notice the use of asynchronous CSS @import in the routing code below.
-The appropriate stylesheet is _prioritized_ and served to the browser according to the intrinsic properties of the matched viewport.
+Notice the use of asynchronous CSS @import in the routing code above.
+The appropriate stylesheet is _prioritized_ and served to the browser according to the matched _class_ of device.

-Read more about Toucaan's [css router](https://bubblin.io/blog/a-css-router) and its implementation for intrinsic design.
+Read more about Toucaan's [css router](https://bubblin.io/blog/a-css-router) and its implementation philosophy.
 :::

 :::info SASS @imports